harshbo/Python-projects/README.md

 # Python-projects
+Password.py:
   This code generates strong passwords and helps user to find a strong password in less time.
+Text.py
+  This is the code where you can use it like a sticky note.